RMBarnard/RMBarnard/README.md

 - Hi, I’m @RMBarnard
-- I’m a student at The College of Idaho pursuing degrees in Computer Science and Mathematics
+- I’m a student at The College of Idaho pursuing my degree in Computer Science
 - I am president of both the math and coding clubs at The College of Idaho
-- 📫 You can reach me at rbarnard1107@gmail.com
+- You can reach me at rbarnard1107@gmail.com

 <!---
 RMBarnard/RMBarnard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.